Iddahodhiambo/Bot-Battlr-/README.md

- # React code challenge one
+ # React code challenge two

 # Description
 This is  a project  for building out a React application  customised to display bot army.